 Kosser is a popular songwriter and author from Nashville who published twenty titles on music and musicians so far.
 Besides his work for Variety and other media, he edited the title at hand and adds valuable information to the recordings and text fragments, wherever insider knowledge is needed and Gordon’s chronology must be supported with data, timelines and events.

 In the end, this title is a noteworthy cooperation and to a large extent, it is the story of a group that already in the early 1950s backed up country music super stars such as Eddy Arnold and finally were offered the privilege to be the constant background singers for Elvis (when sold to RCA) from 1956 until 1970.
-The Jordanaires sang on 200+ of his recordings, in all 28 movies, regularly went on tour with him.
+The Jordanaires sang on 200+ of his recordings, sang in all 28 movies, and regularly went on tour with him.

 Furthermore, were they the solid, reliable vocal backup on more than 2,000 (!) other recording acts.
 They teamed up with the big stars, such as Dolly Parton, Ricky Nelson, Neil Young, Ringo Starr, Fats Domino, Kenny Rogers, Loretta Lynn, Patsy Cline and many others.
 And they can be heard on records such as Johnny Horton’s “North to Alaska,” Tammy Wynette’s “Stand by Your Man,” David Houston’s “Almost Persuaded,” and Jimmy Dean’s “Big Bad John,” to name just a few hits.